djh1997/proj324/docs/index.md

 ![final mock-up design image](final_design_plan.svg)

-So, once I have removed the backlight from the LCD's I can mount them in a frame.
-I can then begin to control the contrast/pixel density to make them dim.
-I will then add an LDR to automate the brightness selection, this will remove the manual adjust however I will leave the buttons to set the levels.
+So, once the backlight was removed from the LCD's they can mount them into the frame.
+Then they can begin to be controlled by adjusting the contrast/pixel density to make them dim using a button.
+After which an LDR can be added to automate the brightness selection, the manual adjust however will be left in, at which point the button can still be used to switch between the different sensitivity levels.

-Next I will add a camera to the system so that the system can detect bright points, hence make a matching point darker on the lens.
-I will then use the buttons to make it so that you can swap between the different modes.
-The final additional feature I would like to add is some intelligence on the camera side to ignore certain circumstances such as car tail/headlights.
+Next a camera will be added to the system so that the system can detect bright points, hence make a matching point darker on the lens.
+At which point the buttons can be used so that you can switch between different modes.
+The final additional feature that will added is some intelligence on the camera side to ignore certain circumstances such as car tail/headlights.

 # Report